relativityone/server-integrationpoints-integrationpoints/README.md

 * Relativity - Allowing documents to be pushed between workspaces.
 * File Transfer - Providing connection to an FTP/SFTP server for upload.

+# Integration Points - MyFirstProvider

+MyFirstProvider is a custom provider compatible with Integration Points app.
+It allows for importing data into Relativity directly from XML file.

 ## How to Build

 Usage: